metamn/react/content/blog/on-design-sytems/index.md

 ## Features

-Purpose and audience defines a design systems' type and features.
+Purpose and audience defines a design system's features.

+While purpose, audience and type overlap, features differentiate and define the unique characteristics of a design system.

 Material Design goes full circle.
 From top-bottom connects designers and their tools with developers of all platforms and technologies.
-From Figma to React and native apps everything is in a system.
+From Figma to web and native apps everything is in a system.

 [Radix](https://radix-ui.com/primitives/docs/overview/introduction) from Modulz is bare bones to that level of not offering any styling.

 [Spectrum](https://react-spectrum.adobe.com/index.html) from Adobe offers support for server side rendering, virtual lists, state management and accessibility for anybody building design systems.

-While purpose, audience and type overlap, features differentiate and define the unique characteristics of a design system.

 ## Example

-Design systems hang on a purpose.
-Purpose then defines everything else down to the technology stack.
+Complex systems are better understood via examples.
+And design systems are complex.

-Let's play with this idea further by analysing how to approach creating a tool for building interactive design websites.
+Let's play.
+And see how to create a design system (component library?) for building interactive design websites.

 ### Interactive design

 > Interactive design is a user-oriented field of study that focuses on meaningful communication of media through cyclical and collaborative processes between people and technology.
 [Wikipedia](https://en.wikipedia.org/wiki/Interactive_design)

 This definition is vague.
-The principles clear the picture:
+The principles are clear:

 - Interactive design deals with meaningful content.
-- Interacting with content is again meaningful.
+- Interacting with content is&mdash;again&mdash;meaningful.
 - Content is changing continuously upon interaction.
-- External sources continuously transforms and updates the content.
+- External events transform and update the content on a regular basis.

+Interactive design is neither the classic web (links, buttons, menus, inputs) nor the apps (scrolls and likes).

+It deals with a stream of content (semantic, multidimensional) and lets users explore it in meaningful, playful, novel ways&mdash;like gestures.

-On web interactive design is young.
-Started as storytelling today it goes as [interactive articles](https://idyll-lang.org/), [explorable explanations](https://explorabl.es/), or [data-driven journalism](https://pudding.cool/).
-[Amelia Wattenberger](https://wattenberger.com/) leads the pack.
+Interactive design on the web is in infancy.
+Started as storytelling years ago, today goes as [interactive articles](https://idyll-lang.org/), [explorable explanations](https://explorabl.es/), or [data-driven journalism](https://pudding.cool/).
+[Amelia Wattenberger](https://wattenberger.com/) to watch.

-In short, interactive design deals with a stream of content and lets users explore it in meaningful, playful ways.

-Comparing to apps interaction is through gestures&mdash;new, creative ways&mdash;versus classic input boxes.

 ### Somenage

-Let's call this example tool Somenage, from _some_ and _nage_ (Japanese for _throw_), depicting the attempt(s) to structure the unknown.
+Let's call this example system Somenage, from _some_ and _nage_ (Japanese for _throw_), depicting the attempts, trials and erros, to structure something complex.

 The **purpose** is clear: A tool for building interactive design websites.

-The **audience** is modest: Let it be an internal tool first, then after a while make it available for the public.
+The **audience** is modest: Let it be an internal tool first, then after a while available to the public.

 Now let's see how purpose and audience defines the rest.

 ### Features

 1. Interaction design employs gestures.
 Like [updating the site on cursor movement](https://violuk.com/).
 For that we need a web framework supporting real-time interface updates.
 Like **React**.
-2. Gestures involve input devices like keyboard, mouse, touchpad, touchscreen, camera for now and glasses, gloves in the future. **Accessibility (A11y)** libraries offer the best available cross-browser and cross-device gesture management tools today.
+2. Novel interactions require support for all existing input devices: keyboard, mouse, touchpad, touchscreen, camera for now and glasses, gloves, sound control in the future.
+For all these, **Accessibility (A11y)** libraries offer the best integration.
 3. Interaction design deals with meaningful content.
 If the content is meaningful for humans it should be meaningful for machines too.
-This means **SEO** and **Server Side Rendering (SSR)**.
+This means **Search Engine Optimisation (SEO)** and **Server Side Rendering (SSR)**.
 4. Content is continuously updated and transformed.
-This can result in thousands of content pieces on a single page, which requires **virtual lists** for performant rendering.
+This can result in hundreds of content pieces on a single page, which requires **virtual lists** for performant rendering.
-5. Internal audience requires to packaging.
+5. Internal audience requires no packaging.
 Registries like **[NPM](https://www.npmjs.com/)** are not required to publish the code.

-Using common terms the main features become:
+Simplifying, the features are:

-- Highly interactive components (React)
+- Highly interactive user interface (React)
 - Streaming content (Virtual lists)
-- Gestures (A11y)
+- Gesture support (A11y)
 - Static websites.
 (SSR)
 - Optimized for search engines.
 (SEO)
-- No NPM publishing.
-No monorepo.
+- No packaging and publishing.
 (Internal audience)

 ### Technology